About the project

 Activity to date

-As of February 2016, more than 400,000 people from all over the world have visited the Climate CoLab site, nearly 50,000 have registered as members and over 1,500 proposals have been submitted.
+As of July 2016, more than 500,000 people from all over the world have visited the Climate CoLab site, over 75,000 have registered as members and over 2,000 proposals have been submitted.
 In addition to members of the general public, the community includes over 200 experts on climate change and related topics who serve as Advisors, Judges, and Fellows.
 Membership has tripled each year, the White House Climate Data Initiative has recognized the project, and media outlets such as the BBC, NPR, PBS, Boston Globe, UK Guardian, Discovery, Weather Channel, and Popular Science have featured it.

 The 2015 activities included 15 contests on a range of topics from how to reduce emissions from electric power generation to how towns can adapt to changes brought on by climate change.
 Nearly 400 proposals were submitted, and winning proposals came from US, India, Ghana, Austria, Chile, Kenya, and other countries.
 Winning ideas included (a) an inexpensive passive solar tracker that also generates clean water, (b) empowering young students in India to help their parents make smart energy choices, and (c)a policy mechanism to track, account for and reduce emissions caused at sea.